paul-sneddon/teopxy/README.md

 1. **Convert OP-1 Drum Patches**:
    - Extracts individual samples from `.aif` drum patch files.
-   - Generates a `.preset` folder containing the audio samples and metadata.
+   - Generates a `.preset` folder containing the audio samples and metadata file (patch.json).

 2. **Create New Presets**:
    - Creates a new OP-XY drum preset from a folder of `.wav` files.